Click on the links below for more information and webinar registration. To see past webinars, browse our archived webinars.

 Description: In a fragmented system – where behavioral health, primary care and other providers often act in silos – lack of care coordination can lead to serious complications for patients as well as unnecessary costs for the healthcare system.
 At the patient level, disjointed care can result in medication errors or contraindications, preventable hospital admissions, and unnecessary pain and suffering.
 At the system level, it has been estimated that care coordination efforts could result in $240 billion in annual healthcare savings.
 By coordinating care and improving lines of communication, behavioral health providers can better address comorbid health conditions such as diabetes and depression.

-- How to establish clear lines of communication with medical providers to more effectively coordinate care;
+- How to establish clear lines of communication with primary care providers to more effectively coordinate care

-- Key components of developing referral criteria with medical providers; and,
+- Key components of developing referral processes with primary care providers

-- How to identify approaches to forming personal and electronic relationships with medical neighborhood providers to support co-management.
+- How to identify approaches to forming personal and electronic relationships with primary care providers to support co-management

 Change Driver: 1.5 Coordinated Care Delivery (Milestones 9 & 10)

 Description: Symptoms of personality disorders can complicate diagnosis and treatment for patients when mistaken for features of a psychotic disorder.
 Clinicians require an acute understanding of personality disorders in order to correctly differentiate their symptoms from those of a psychotic disorder.

 The sixth installment of the Care Transitions Network’s series on accurate diagnosis of psychotic disorders, “Other Conditions That Mimic Psychosis: Personality Disorders,” focuses on the core signs and symptoms of both psychosis and various personality disorders, common areas of misdiagnosis and key indicators to distinguish between personality disorders and psychotic symptoms.
 By the end of this webinar, attendees will understand: